sezanX/Stock-Mangement-System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to all developers and contributors who inspire and help improve this project.
-- Resources and tutorials that helped in building this system.

 ---

 _Enhance your stock management with simplicity and efficiency._